VU-IVM/DamageScanner/docs/how-to/vector.md

 - It then samples the hazard value and looks up the damage fraction from the corresponding vulnerability curve
 - The damage is calculated as:

-  \
   `exposure_area * damage_fraction * max_damage`

----

-## ⚠️ Geometry Handling Tips

-> ⚠️ **Mixed Geometry Types** — Avoid mixing Points and Polygons for the same asset type.
->
-> ⚠️ **CRS Alignment** — Both hazard and vector data must be in the same coordinate reference system.
->
-> ⚠️ **Object Column** — You must define a column that links each object to a vulnerability curve and max damage.

 ---